Dijak: Major League Wrestling (2024–present)

+Consejo Mundial de Lucha Libre (2025–present)

+On May 2, 2025, Dijak made his debut Mexico at the MLW and Consejo Mundial de Lucha Libre (CMLL) co-promoted event CMLL vs MLW, teaming with Ikuro Kwon to defeat Galeon Fantasma (Barboza and Zandokan Jr.).
+The next day at Sabados De Coliseo, Dijak made his official CMLL debut, teaming with Matthew Justice and Paul London in a losing effort against Difunto, Gran Guerrero, and Hechicero.

 Other media

 As T-Bar, he made his video game debut as a playable character in WWE 2K22, but was also featured in the game's MyRise mode as Dominik Dijakovic.
 This character was only available in the MyRise mode, however, and was originally not accessible by players.
 WWE2K added the Dominik Dijakovic character in patch 1.12 released on May 16, 2022, thus giving Dijak two characters in the game.
+He made an additional appearance as T-Bar in WWE 2K23 and as Dijak in WWE 2K24.